trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 An HTTP/2 client never makes a HTTP/2 request by default.
 It always makes an HTTP/1.1 request with `Upgrade: HTTP/2.0` header.

-How to debug HTTP/2?
-There is great explanation about [Tools for debugging, testing and using HTTP/2](https://blog.cloudflare.com/tools-for-debugging-testing-and-using-http-2/).
+##### How to debug HTTP/2?

+There is a great explanation about [Tools for debugging, testing and using HTTP/2](https://blog.cloudflare.com/tools-for-debugging-testing-and-using-http-2/).
 Look also at [Useful tools for HTTP/2 debugging](https://community.akamai.com/customers/s/article/Useful-tools-for-HTTP-2-debugging?language=en_US).

 #### URI vs URL